PandaCao/endpoints-monitoring-service/README.md

 Use the following <b>command</b> to start the services:: `docker-compose up`

 ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️
 - <b>There is a slight problem when starting docker compose.
-The endpoints monitoring service work on second startup.</b>
+The endpoints monitoring service works on second startup.</b>

 ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️